BlondeBurrito/plotrs/README.md

 <img src="examples/scatter_full/showcasing_a_bunch_of_cool_features.png" alt="s" width="800"/>

 Back in the mists of time I used to use [GNU Octave](https://www.gnu.org/software/octave/index) for plotting data about plasmonic absorption and photovoltaic-thermoelectric currents.
-As part of my Rust jounrey I thought I'd try writting a program for plotting data points in a similar style.
+As part of my Rust journey I thought I'd try writting a program for plotting data points in a similar style.

 ## Features